• About Connective

 Like the title tag, your meta description should include keywords, adhere to the right word count, and explain your blog post.
 Updating content by rewriting your meta description can increase your search volume because it can make an old article seem more appealing to searchers and search engine crawlers.

-Refresh the Images
+Refresh the images

 web designer updating image of old blog post